Kirby Underdale

 Kirby Underdale is a village and civil parish in the East Riding of Yorkshire, England.
 It is situated approximately 6 mi north of Pocklington town centre and lies 1 mi north of the main A166 road from York to Driffield.

 The civil parish is formed by the village of Kirby Underdale and the hamlets of Garrowby, Painsthorpe and Uncleby.

 According to the 2011 UK Census, Kirby Underdale parish had a population of 125, a decrease on the 2001 UK Census figure of 129.

+The name Kirby derives from the Old Norse kirkjubýr meaning 'village with a church'.
+Underdale derives from the Old Norse personal name Hundolf and the Old English dæl meaning 'dale' (valley).

 The church, dedicated to All Saints, was designated a Grade I listed building in 1987 and is now recorded in the National Heritage List for England, maintained by Historic England.